minzoo0303/bwithuwebsite/_posts/2021-04-22-Baseball-Rule.md

 * An image related to the project
 * A Project Title
 * A Project Description of about 80 words

-### Footer -
-The footer includes
-* A small about the author widget which show the same `Author Image` as mentioned in the about section of the Home page which includes `Name of the Author`, `Around 75 words about the author`.
-* A more link widget which includes a link to any extra page that you've created and a `Subscribe via RSS` link.
-* A Recent posts widget which will include latest 3 posts.

 #### Extra Features -
 WhatATheme comes pre installed with